The Question That Generates More Heat Than Light

 The honest position: screens are not uniformly harmful, not uniformly beneficial, and the effects vary substantially depending on content type, context, age, and what screen time displaces.
 Flat-rate screen time guidelines — "no more than X hours per day" — are a blunt instrument for a complex phenomenon.

-What the Evidence Is Actually Measuring
+What the Evidence Measures

 Most large-scale studies of screen time and cognitive development measure correlations between parental-report screen time and cognitive outcomes, controlling imperfectly for confounds.
 The methodological problems are substantial: parents who report more screen time tend to differ from parents who report less in multiple ways (socioeconomic status, parental education, parenting style, household stability) that also predict cognitive outcomes.
 Disentangling these factors requires either better measurement or randomised experiments that are difficult to run ethically.